Sexual Health in Practice

 The cost for this CPD module is £40.00 per credit.

-This Advancing Skills course lasts 15 weeks, and consists of both theoretical and clinical components.
+This Sexual Health course lasts 15 weeks and consists of both theoretical and clinical components.

 You will complete an initial introductory 5 day study week followed by 7 LJMU-based study days organised over the remaining weeks of the course.